AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 Format: `display INDEX`

 <div markdown="block" class="alert alert-warning">:exclamation: **Note:**<br>
+- Can be used in conjunction with
+    - 'list' to show a list of all the clients.<br>
-- Can be used in conjunction with `find` and `view` to filter the clients based on their name <br> or the day/date of the schedule with the client.
+    - `find` to filter the clients based on their name.<br>
+    - 'view' to filter the clients based on day/date of the schedule.<br>
 </div>

 * Displays the client at the specified `INDEX`.